top of page

 Qualifications of a yoga therapist:

-Yoga Therapists certified by IAYT have done a minimum of 800 hours of training and often more over two years (some earn a master's degree), including observed/mentored practicum hours working with clients and groups, and must routinely participate in continuing education to maintain their certification.
+Yoga Therapists certified by IAYT have done a minimum of 800 hours of training (approximately two years of education, some earn a master's degree), including observed/mentored practicum hours working with clients and groups, and must routinely participate in continuing education to maintain their certification.

 The yoga therapy process is carefully led by a Certified Yoga Therapist in a safe, comfortable, and accessible environment.
 The process is typically one-on-one, client and therapist.
 Occasionally, therapy groups are formed around a certain topic or theme to enhance individual learning and experience with mutual community support.